brdavs/Soxer/README.markdown

 - There is no relational database back end.
 - It uses and follows standards.
 The document format is [YAML](http://www.yaml.org)
 - Document model is loose (adaptable "on the fly") and only determined by your views or partials.
+- Final deployment can be dynamic or static.
 - It's a Sinatra modular application, so you can easily incorporate it into existing project.

 What Soxer is not (yet)...